-Research shows that students with ADHD can concentrate better when they’re allowed to fidget (here's a link to the study).
+Research shows that students with attention-deficit/hyperactivity disorder (ADHD) can concentrate better when they’re allowed to fidget.
 But what if this becomes a distraction for the rest of the class?
-We received hundreds of Facebook comments from teachers, parents, and students with great ideas for letting students quietly fidget, and here are some of our favorites:
+We asked our readers about this issue on Facebook and received hundreds of comments from teachers, parents, and students with great ideas for letting students quietly fidget, and here are some of our favorites:

 1. Squeeze Balls

-Squishy balls, stress balls, koosh balls, hand exercisers… there are dozens of objects that can be squeezed quietly.
-Teacher tip: make sure that kids use them under their desks for minimal distractions to others.
-Fun activity idea: fill balloons up with different items (seeds, playdough, flour, etc.) to squish.
+Squishy balls, stress balls, koosh balls, hand exercisers... there are dozens of objects that can be squeezed quietly.
+Teacher tip: Make sure that kids use them under their desks for minimal distractions to others.
+Fun activity idea: Fill balloons up with different items (seeds, Play-Doh, flour, etc.) to squish.

 Fidgets are small objects that help keep students’ hands occupied.
-You can buy these on Amazon.com or use objects like beaded bracelets, Rubik’s Cubes, or slinkies.
+You can buy these on Amazon or use objects like beaded bracelets or Rubik’s Cubes.
+Teacher tip: Avoid flashy objects like fidget spinners, which can be a distraction to other students.

 3. Silly Putty

-Silly putty, playdough, or sticky tack can also keep students' hands occupied.
+Silly Putty, Play-Doh, or Sticky Tack can also keep students’ hands occupied.

-Tape a strip of the hard side of velcro under the student’s desk.
+Tape a strip of the rough side of Velcro under the student’s desk.
 It gives them something to touch.
-Many types of objects can work, such as emery boards or straws.
+Many other objects can work, such as emery boards or straws.

 5. Gum or Chewable Necklaces